 - Dividend Growth: Over the past few years, investors in the fund have enjoyed compelling dividend growth.
 However, the dividends did falter as the COVID-19 pandemic took hold in early 2020.

-- Assets Under Management: The SPEM ETF holds more than $5.6 billion in assets, suggesting it is yet another popular option among emerging markets ETF investors.
+- Assets Under Management: The SPEM ETF holds more than $6.4 billion in assets, suggesting it is yet another popular option among ETF investors.

-With an expense ratio that’s well below average, the SPDR Portfolio Emerging Markets ETF provides access to a broad and diversified portfolio of emerging-market companies.
+With cost being well below average, the fund provides access to a broad and diversified portfolio of emerging-market companies.

 The gains experienced over the past several years speak for themselves, making dividend payments icing on the cake and this ETF well worth your consideration.